 The last time Congress voted on data breach legislation was in 2015, when the House Financial Services Committee approved a bill that would have made notification mandatory for retailers but voluntary for financial institutions.
 Even 2017’s massive Equifax breach could have remained secret had the measure become law.
 The legislation also would have imposed cumbersome security procedures intended for massive Wall Street banks on even the smallest retailers, a move former Federal Trade Commission officials said was inappropriate.
 NRF was able to keep the bank-backed measure from moving further, arguing that any data breach law should cover all businesses that handle consumer data, and that security requirements should match the type of data held.
 (Retailers typically possess credit card numbers but not the reams of highly sensitive financial details that banks amass on their customers.)

-The Financial Services Committee revisited the issue earlier this year, and NRF made sure lawmakers were not pressured into passing a repeat of the 2015 bill.
+The Financial Services Committee revisited the issue in 2018, and NRF made sure lawmakers were not pressured into passing a repeat of the 2015 bill.
 NRF worked closely with the committee to express retailers’ concerns, and joined with other business groups in a letter saying the legislation must “leave no holes in our system that would enable some industries to keep the fact of their breaches secret.”
 The letter said a data breach law must require all businesses that handle sensitive data to make notice of their breaches and should set “reasonable” security standards appropriate for the size and scope of a business and the nature of the data it handles.
 The letter also said the law should preempt existing state laws in order to set a uniform national standard, and should be enforced under the existing authority of the Federal Trade Commission.

 NRF also worked with the House Energy and Commerce Committee, which attempted to develop a bill of its own and held a “listening session” where NRF and a cross section of industries that would be affected voiced their concerns.
 Like the Financial Services Committee, the Energy and Commerce Committee also approved legislation in 2015 that would have placed mandatory requirements on retailers, but its measure would have exempted telecommunications companies along with banks.